rust-lang/rust/doc/tutorial.md

 Rust's set of operators contains very few surprises.
-The main difference with C is that `++` and `--` are missing, and that the logical binary operators have higher precedence—in C, `x & 2 > 0` comes out as `x & (2 > 0)`, in Rust, it means `(x & 2) > 0`, which is more likely to be what you expect (unless you are a C veteran).
+The main difference with C is that `++` and `--` are missing, and that the logical bitwise operators have higher precedence—in C, `x & 2 > 0` comes out as `x & (2 > 0)`, in Rust, it means `(x & 2) > 0`, which is more likely to be what you expect (unless you are a C veteran).